 “It’s this ability to apply yourself to a new problem, the tenacity to take on a challenge even if you don’t necessarily find the answer, that are core principles in mathematics.”

-In a race against the clock, the teams from Cathays High School in Cardiff followed instructions in a fictional letter from Turing before encountering puzzles made of morse code, directional code, map codes, keys and combination locks.
+In a race against the clock, the teams from Cathays High School in Cardiff followed instructions in a fictional letter from “Adam Turning” who asks for their help in breaking a new enigma code.
+However, before they’re recruited as new code-breakers they have to show that they’re made of the right stuff by cracking puzzles made out of a variety of different objects including maps, wooden rods and prerecorded messages.
+Each puzzle solution lead to a key and codes that opens several lock boxes, each providing new puzzles and clues.

 With each challenge, players obtained one of three enigma wheels which they use to crack a final code, obtain a key and stop the clock.